-A Lion In The Meadow by Margaret Mary is a picture book first published in 1969.
+A Lion In The Meadow, written by Margaret Mary and illustrated by Jenny Williams (twice), is a picture book first published in 1969.
 In some ways this picture book feels dated, but in other ways not at all.
-This story is interesting as an example of an ironically funny self-revelation.
+This story is interesting as an example of an ironically funny anagnorisis.

 THE PROTO SUPERHERO STORY